About & Research Interests

-Dr. Sanjeet Kumar Verma obtained his PhD in Engineering (Geochemistry and Igneous Petrology) from the National Autonomous University of Mexico (UNAM) from 2009 to 2012, graduating with honors and receiving the Alfonso Caso Medal for his dissertation on "New Discrimination and Classification Diagrams for Igneous Rocks and Their Application to Geothermal Fields."
-He completed a postdoctoral fellowship at the University of Campinas, Brazil, from 2012 to 2015.
-He joined the Applied Geosciences Division of the Potosino Institute of Scientific and Technological Research, AC (IPICYT) as a Researcher in 2015, where he is currently Head of the Applied Geosciences Division and a tenured Senior Researcher (Level C) and Level II in the National System of Researchers.
-He also served as academic coordinator from 2019 to 2022.
-His research focuses on four main areas related to igneous petrology: i) rock geochemistry (geochemical modeling and analytical geochemistry), ii) petrogenesis (origin and evolution of magma), iii) discrimination of tectonic environments, and iv) geochronology (identifying the age of rocks).
-His main contributions focus on the San Luis Potosí Volcanic Field (CVSLP), where rocks contain topaz, a precious mineral of great economic value.
-This explains why these topaz minerals occur only in the San Luis Potosí Volcanic Field (SLPVF) and not in other parts of Mexico.
-He also works on X-ray fluorescence calibration using uncertainty-weighted least squares linear regression.
-He is an Associate Editor of the Elsevier journal "Geochemistry" (JCR FI 2.6).
-He has been a Regular Member of the Mexican Academy of Sciences since 2017.
-He was awarded the Newton Advanced Fellowship by The Royal Society, England, in 2016.
-It should be noted that the Newton Advanced Fellowship is a highly prestigious award granted to only a few researchers worldwide.
-He won the 2021 Potosino Prize for Scientific and Technological Research in the Young Researcher category .
-He is the author of 60 JCR-indexed publications, 5 book chapters from international publishers, 1 book from Springer Nature, and has presented over 17 extensive papers at international conferences, 2 at national conferences, and 4 articles.
-In his outreach work, he has given more than 15 seminars and more than 24 postgraduate courses at the DGA/IPICYT on Igneous Petrology and Geochemistry.
-His work has over 1500 bibliographic citations; he has an H-index of 22.
-He has supervised 6 undergraduate theses, 7 master's theses, 4 doctoral dissertations and 1 postdoctoral research project (3 doctoral, and 3 master's research projects are in progress).
-He is a reviewer for recognized journals with an annual review rate of 19, has organized international courses, and has participated in scientific committees of conferences.
+Dr. Sanjeet Kumar Verma obtained his Ph.D. in Geochemistry and Igneous Petrology from the Universidad Nacional Autónoma de México (UNAM) between 2009 and 2012, graduating with honors and receiving the Alfonso Caso Medal for his dissertation entitled “New Discrimination and Classification Diagrams for Igneous Rocks and Their Application to Geothermal Fields.”
+He subsequently completed a postdoctoral fellowship at the University of Campinas, Brazil, from 2012 to 2015.
+In 2015, he joined the División de Geociencias Aplicadas, Instituto Potosino de Investigación Científica y Tecnológica, A.C as an Assistant Professor.
+He currently serves as Head of Division and holds a position of full Professor.
+He is also a Level 2 in the National Researchers System (SNII).
+Additionally, he served as Academic Coordinator from 2019 to 2022.
+His research focuses on four principal areas within igneous petrology: (i) rock geochemistry (including geochemical modeling and analytical geochemistry), (ii) petrogenesis (the origin and evolution of magmas), (iii) tectonic discrimination using geochemical signatures, and (iv) geochronology (the determination of rock ages).
+His most significant contributions are related to the San Luis Potosí Volcanic Field (SLPVF), one of the most important regions in Mexico for topaz-bearing rhyolites.
+These rocks form under highly specialized geochemical conditions that enable the crystallization of topaz, making the SLPVF a key locality for this semi-precious mineral.
+He has also contributed to the calibration of X-ray fluorescence (XRF) techniques using uncertainty-weighted least-squares linear regression methods.
+Dr. Verma serves as an Associate Editor of the Elsevier journal Geochemistry (JCR impact factor: 2.6) and has been a Regular Member of the Mexican Academy of Sciences since 2017.
+In 2016, he was awarded the prestigious Newton Advanced Fellowship by The Royal Society, United Kingdom.
+He also received the 2021 Potosino Prize for Scientific and Technological Research in the Young Researcher category.
+He is the author of 60 publications indexed in the Journal Citation Reports (JCR), 5 book chapters with international publishers, and 1 book published by Springer Nature.
+He has presented more than 17 papers at international conferences, 20 at national conferences, and has authored 7 articles in national scientific magazines.
+His academic outreach includes over 15 seminars and more than 35 postgraduate-level courses delivered at IPICYT in the fields of igneous petrology and geochemistry.
+His work has received more than 1,500 citations, and he has an h-index of 22.
+Dr. Verma has supervised 6 undergraduate theses, 7 master’s theses, 5 doctoral dissertations, and 1 postdoctoral project, with several additional graduate projects currently in progress.
+He also serves as a reviewer for leading scientific journals, with an average of 19 reviews per year, and has contributed to the organization of international courses and participation in scientific committees for academic conferences.

 Education

-Doctor of Philosophy (Ph.D.) from the National Autonomous University of Mexico (UNAM)
+Doctor of Philosophy (Ph.D.) from the Universidad Nacional Autónoma de México (UNAM)

 Thesis: New discrimination and classification diagrams for igneous rocks and application to geothermal field (Advisor: Late Prof. Surendra P. Verma)